kronn/ptimelog/README.md

 be edited.

 If nothing is passed, the main timelog.txt is loaded.
+:warn: How this works for the Obsidian-Datasource is not yet decided.

 Otherwise, a script to determine the time-account is loaded.

 ### Adding entries